yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 <br/>

-15. What Is Defferience Between REST API And HTTP API?
+15. What Is Dfferience Between REST API And HTTP API?

 <br/>